cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 - *Type:* java.lang.String

-The metric type -available choices are 'pageview', 'click', and 'custom'.
+The metric type.

+Available choices are `click`, `custom`, and `pageview`.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/metric#kind Metric#kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/metric#kind Metric#kind}

 ---